intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/distributed/README.md

 ## Options
 * `--cluster_mode` The mode for the Spark cluster. local or yarn.
 Default to be `local`.
 You can refer to OrcaContext documents [here](https://analytics-zoo.readthedocs.io/en/latest/doc/Orca/Overview/orca-context.html) for details.
 * `--memory` The memory you want to use on each node.
 You can change it depending on your own cluster setting.
+Default to be 32g.
 * `--cores` The number of cpu cores you want to use on each node.
 You can change it depending on your own cluster setting.
+Default to be 4.
 * `--epochs` Max number of epochs to train in each trial.
 Default to be 2.
 * `--workers_per_node` the number of worker you want to use.The value defaults to 1.
 The param is only effective when distributed is set to True.
 * `--num_workers` The number of workers to be used in the cluster.
 You can change it depending on your own cluster setting.
 Default to be 1.